kishan1000/BookStoreManagement/README.md

 # This is a Book Store Management System Project

-* ## It Uses MySQL as DATABASE to Store All the information
+* ## It Uses MySQL as DBMS to Store All the information

 * ## Database Details : -